Mercedes Lackey bibliography: Obsidian universe with James Mallory

 All kinds of mages, except the Endarkened, can bond themselves to dragons, creating a mind-link with them and having access to their almost unlimited source of power.
-Usually both dragon and bonded have to accept the bond, however, Dark Mages use spells to force the bond, so, the dragons used to run away from them.
+Usually both dragon and bonded have to accept the bond, but the Dark Mages use spells to force the bond, so, the dragons used to run away from them.

 The Obsidian Mountain Trilogy

 This series primarily follows the adventures of Kellen Tavadon during the third war between the races of light and the Endarkened.